drdataanalysis/drdataanalysis.github.io/_pages/index.md

     url: "/about"
     btn_label: "Click here to see more..."
     btn_class: "btn--inverse"
-feature_row2:
+feature_row_nlp:
-  - image_path: "/assets/images/project1.webp"
+  - image_path: "/assets/images/nlp.webp"
-    alt: "Open book with glasses on page"
+    alt: "Whirlpool of Books"
     title: "Python Text Analysis in Power BI"
-    excerpt: '> In this project I have adapted core Python text analytics tools to extract key information and sentiment within the Power BI data import processes.<br>The aim was to develop generalized versions of the code that can easily be adapted for a variety of text sources. <br>Using Power BI to extract, Python to transform, then Power BI to load and present the data means that any data analyst can use powerful data science tools.'
+    excerpt: '<h3>In this project I have been adapting Python Text analysis tools for text analysis, key word/ phrase extraction, sentiment identification to be used in Power BI reports.</h3><h1> 🧑‍💻</h1>'
-    url: "/tags/#natural-language-processing"
+    url: "/tags/nlp/"
     btn_label: "Read More"
     btn_class: "btn--primary"
-feature_row3:
+feature_row_advanced:
-  - image_path: "/assets/images/project2.webp"
+  - image_path: "/assets/images/advanced.webp"
-    alt: "Table with charts and notes"
+    alt: "Person touching advanced visualization"
     title: "Advanced Power BI Visuals"
-    excerpt: '> In this project I have presented examples of customizable visual tools and how to adapt them to fit your needs. <br>In one example I have brought together guides and tools to create custom shape maps adapted from the ones produced by the office of national statistics(ONS).<br>Another example brings together guides for the Infographic Designer custom visual and looks at a few custom ideas that I have produced using the tool.'
+    excerpt: '<h3>In this project I have been using a variety of tools to bring more advanced reporting and style capabilities to Power BI.
+This includes marketplace visuals, custom HTML elements and using ShapeMaps.</h3><h1> 🧑‍🔧</h1>'
-    url: "/tags/#advanced-visual"
+    url: "/tags/advanced-visual/"
     btn_label: "Read More"
     btn_class: "btn--primary"
-feature_row4:
+feature_row_report-builder:
-  - image_path: /assets/images/unsplash-gallery-image-2-th.jpg
+  - image_path: "/assets/images/report-builder.webp"
-    alt: "placeholder image 2"
-    title: "Placeholder Image Center Aligned"
-    excerpt: 'This is some sample content that goes here with **Markdown** formatting.
-Centered with `type="center"`'
-    url: "#test-link"
-    btn_label: "Read More"
-    btn_class: "btn--primary"
-feature_row5:
+    alt: "Laptop in building site"
+    title: "Power BI Report Builder"
+    excerpt: '<h3>I have recently started using Power BI Report Builder to create Paginated Reports and have been diving into using ShapeFile maps and optimizing Ux.</h3><h1> 👷</h1>'
-  - url: "#test-link"
+    url: "/tags/report-builder/"
     btn_label: "Read More"
     btn_class: "btn--primary"
 ---

 {% include feature_row id="intro" type="center" %}